larsvers/test-readme/README.md

 ## General notes on hexagonal binning

-Hexagons are often ideal for binning point location data as they are the shape closest to circles that can be regularly tesselated.
+Hexagons are often ideal for binning point location data as they are the shape closest to circles that can be regularly tessellated.
 As a result, point distributions binned by a hexagon are [relatively spike-less](LINK) LINK! and [neighbouring hexagons are equidistant](https://uber.github.io/h3/#/documentation/overview/use-cases).

 While being the right choice in many cases two notes should be considered when using hexagonal binning&mdash;or any point location binning for that matter:

 #### Use equal area projections for the base geography.

 The world is [something like a sphere](https://en.wikipedia.org/wiki/Spheroid) and there are numerous ways to project a sphere onto a 2D plane.
 The projection used has an important effect on the analysis.
-Any tesselation normalises space to equally sized units&mdash;hexagons in this case&mdash;which invites the reader to assume that each unit covers the same area.
+Any tessellation normalises space to equally sized units&mdash;hexagons in this case&mdash;which invites the reader to assume that each unit covers the same area.
 However, some projections, like the ubiquitous Mercator projection, will distort area increasingly towards the poles:

 ![mercator](img/mercator.jpg)

 <sub>All red circles are of the same area.
 Source: [D3 in depth](http://d3indepth.com/geographic/) by [Peter Cook](http://animateddata.co.uk/)

-Tesselating a Mercator world map with hexagons will produce many more hexagons per square mile in Norway compared to Brazil.
+Tessellating a Mercator world map with hexagons will produce many more hexagons per square mile in Norway compared to Brazil.

 [Equal area projections](https://github.com/d3/d3-geo-projection#geoConicEqualArea) will help to avoid this problem to a large extent.